proxytranslation/user-docs/quoting.md

 # Giving a Quote

+## Before you begin

+All translation works start with a price quote, and for this you need an exact wordcount.
+You can get this information by running a Discovery on the site to be translated.

+**Before you begin,** find out about the following:
+- ask the client which pages they need or don't need.
+They might be able to give you a specific list of URLs or a sitemap.
+- check if the site has mixed-language content.
+If yes, ask the client to specify the source language(s) they need translated.
+- ask if they already have translation memories that they wish to use for the website translation
+- ask if they have region-specific offerings that need to be reflected on the translated sites
+- ask if they have content behind secure login that needs translation
+- ask if they have other domains or subdomains referenced on their site.
+If yes, you need a separate project for each domains, and you have to mutually link them all together.
+In this case you need to run Discovery an ALL projects separately.
+- ask if they have any other special requirements that need to be matched.
+- check if there's JavaScript-generated content on the website
+- check how they implement search and filtering options

+When you have all this information, you are ready to set up the required project(s) to get the wordcount for the quote.

+It is also advised to negotiate the expected workflow with the client at the quoting phase.
+The translation of a website is, in most cases, a never-ending process, as new content is added to the original site at certain intervals.

+It raises the question how content added *after* the initial quote should be treated - both technically and financially.
+The questions you should clarify with your client is how they intend to treat new content.
+Do they wish to publish at the same time in all languages, or publish on the original site without delay, and then publish the translations later, as they become available.
+In the first case you need a staging server.
+The second option raises another question.

+As a translation proxy is practically a translation layer on top of the original site, serving translations from the datastore by replacing original content on-the-fly, new content will not be replaced, as translation is not stored for that.
+In practice it means that newly added content will appear in the original language on the translated site.
+This is called *bleedthrough*.
+There are 2 approaches to this phenomenon: let bleedthrough happen, to make new content available right away, even if it is in a different language, or block new content from appearing until translation is done.
+Both have their clear advantages and drawbacks, so you have to discuss with your client which option is more acceptable for them - and set up your project accordingly.

 ## Project creation:

 You can create a new project with the **Add Project** dialog, using the dropdown menu on the Dashboard's top toolbar.